PSU-OIT-ARC/traq/README.md

     source .env/bin/activate
     pip install -r requirements.txt

+Create the media upload dir (for user files)

+    mkdir htdocs/media
+    # make the dir world writeable
+    # or make apache the owner of the dir
+    chown apache htdocs/media || chmod 1777 htdocs/media

 ## Settings
 Create a settings file from the template, and fill in the blanks: